Grapsus longitarsis

-Grapsus longitarsis is a species of decapod crustacean in the family Grapsidae, native to the Indo-Pacific.
-It was first described by James Dwight Dana in 1851, from a specimen found in the Tuamotu Archipeligo, French Polynesia.
+Grapsus longitarsis is a species of crab in the family Grapsidae, native to the Indo-Pacific.
+It was first described by James Dwight Dana in 1851, from a specimen found in the Tuamotu Archipelago, French Polynesia.

 The basis for the decision of synonymy is Banerjee (1960).

 G. longitarsis is a tropical, benthic species living at depths ranging from 0–5 m in the intertidal zone.
 Precopulatory courtship (via smell and touch) is common and the sperm transfer is usually indirect.